MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nf-irb-ataportreleaserequestsenseirb.md

 ## -description

-The <b>AtaPortReleaseRequestSenseIrb</b> routine frees the request sense IRB tha is allocated by using <a href="/windows-hardware/drivers/ddi/irb/nf-irb-ataportbuildrequestsenseirb">AtaPortBuildRequestSenseIrb</a>.
+The <b>AtaPortReleaseRequestSenseIrb</b> routine frees the request sense IRB that is allocated by using <a href="/windows-hardware/drivers/ddi/irb/nf-irb-ataportbuildrequestsenseirb">AtaPortBuildRequestSenseIrb</a>.
 <div class="alert"><b>Note</b>  The ATA port driver and ATA miniport driver models may be altered or unavailable in the future.
 Instead, we recommend using the <a href="/windows-hardware/drivers/storage/storport-driver">Storport driver</a> and <a href="/windows-hardware/drivers/storage/storport-miniport-drivers">Storport miniport</a> driver models.</div><div> </div>

 ## -parameters